 Our board members are volunteers who have an excellent range of different skills knowledge and experience, which in combination is used to steer the organisation effectively.
-Currently the majority of the NEC members are parents of children with ALN.

 As a registered charity, we rely on a range of generous donations from a variety of sources; these include contributions from grant making trusts, public bodies, community organisations and individuals, including bequests to sustain our work.

 Our Parent Partnership Services are funded through Service Level Agreements in each Local Authority.
 Local Authorities have a statutory obligation to provide access to a Parent Partnership Service, however this funding differs from LA to LA’s consequently each SNAP Cymru team may work to a different contract.

 We are extremely grateful to all our funders, not only for their generosity, but also for their enthusiasm and shared belief in what we do.
 Without their support we most certainly wouldn’t be where we are today.